lttng/lttng-docs/contents/getting-started/tracing-your-own-user-application.md

 defined before using them.
 So before even writing our _Hello world_ program, we need to define the format of our tracepoint.
-This is done by writing a **template file**, with a name usually ending with the `.tp` extension (for **t**race**p**oint), which the `lttng-gen-tp` tool (shipped with LTTng-UST) will use to generate an object file (along with a `.c` file) and a header to be included in our application source code.
+This is done by writing a **template file**, with a name usually ending with the `.tp` extension (for **t**race**p**oint), which the `lttng-gen-tp` tool (shipped with LTTng-UST) uses to generate an object file (along with a `.c` file) and a header to be included in our application source code.

 Here's the whole flow: